-Leveraging Data to Win the Game
+Leveraging Data to Win the Game in Sports Analytics

 The world of sports, like any industry, requires strategic, data-informed decision-making.
 However, unlike others, the sports industry is built on direct competition, where decisions have an immediate effect on outcomes, making data all the more indispensable.

-Having graduated from Georgia Tech’s Online Masters of Science in Analytics (OMS Analytics) program, a number of Georgia Tech alumni have found their way into sports analytics, elevating the game with cutting-edge skills and a vision for innovation.
+Having graduated from Georgia Tech’s Online Master of Science in Analytics (OMS Analytics) program, a number of Georgia Tech alumni have found their way into sports analytics, elevating the game with cutting-edge skills and a vision for innovation.
 They recently shared their top advice for navigating this dynamic field.

 “In sports, the competition drives innovation in our analytics,” says Bryan Hayes, director of baseball development with the New York Mets and 2021 graduate.